 Please respond to one of (the three) the prompts below (250 words):

 - USC believes that one learns best when interacting with people of different backgrounds, experiences and perspectives.
 Tell us about a time you were exposed to a new idea or when your beliefs were challenged by another point of view.
+Please discuss the significance of the experience and its effect on you.

 - What is something about yourself that is essential to understanding you?

 Before choosing a prompt, reflect on what your Common App essay already conveys about who you are and what you care about.
-You’ll want to ensure that this short essay adds depth to your application!
+You’ll want to ensure that this short essay adds depth to your application.

 Step Two: Brainstorm